Carabaccia – Tuscan Red Onion WFPB Soup

 Add-Ins and Substitutions

-You can use white or yellow onions but you won’t have that beautiful deep pink reddish color that draws you to this carabaccia Tuscan red onion WFPB soup.
+You can use white or yellow onions.
+However, you won’t achieve that beautiful deep pink reddish color.
+This color draws you to the carabaccia Tuscan red onion WFPB soup.

 Storing